LOCAL people, from all walks of life, have answered the call to become special ambassadors for the Simplyhealth Great Tees 10k.

 The Great North CityGames Elite Mile relocates from NewcastleGateshead to Stockton-on-Tees for the first time in its history.
 It’ll see world-class athletes take each other on and the best part – you can watch it for free on the day!

 The Junior and Mini Great Tees Run events offer two shorter running routes for budding athletes, school friends and fun runners – with a 2k Mini course for three to eight year-olds and a 4k Junior course for participants aged nine to 14.
-Parents and carers get a free place to run alongside their kids, so there’s no excuse for anyone not to lace up their trainers and get moving.
+Every entry to the Mini Run comes with a free place for parents and carers to run alongside their kids, so there’s no excuse for anyone not to lace up their trainers and get moving.

 The event is being brought to the Borough thanks to a new partnership formed between the Council and the Great Run Company, who organise the UK’s leading mass participation series, including the world’s biggest half marathon, the Simplyhealth Great North Run.